SylviaRemington/udemy-web-projects/README.md

 coupled with General Assembly is helping me understand and "get" the concepts faster and better.
 Yay.

 **Starting back going through this bootcamp again on September 2nd, 2025 & planning on coding everyday (and going through this bootcamp every day).

+**Update: Starting Full Udemy Course while doing GA - September 15th, 2025 and on!
+Yay and yuuus!**